-It is important that the team knows how to calculate the actual cost of a countermeasure to properly weigh it against the benefit and savings the countermeasure is supposed to provide.
+The team must know how to calculate the actual cost of a countermeasure to properly weigh it against the benefit and savings the countermeasure is supposed to provide.

-The following is a short list of what generally is expected from the results of a risk analysis:
+The following is a shortlist of what generally is expected from the results of risk analysis:

-- Loss potential the company can endure per threat in a 12-month time span
+- Loss potential the company can endure per threat in 12 months.

 Risk analysis can be divided into two major types:

-As far as CISSP is concerned, the candidate must know all the core element of risk management that also includes control.
-Risk Control is a safeguard or countermeasure that reduces risk associated with a specific threat.
+As far as CISSP is concerned, the candidate must know all the core elements of risk management that include control.
+Risk control is a safeguard or countermeasure that reduces the risk associated with a specific threat.
 The absence of a safeguard against a threat creates vulnerability and increases the risk.